Space diving: History

+In the Second World War, flying aircraft at altitudes above 40,000 feet (12 km) had become commonplace.
+The US Air Force conducted research to find out how aircrew could be safely recovered during aircraft malfunctions at those altitudes from 1943.
+Military aircraft capable of flying in near space were developed and used soon after the war, presenting the Air Force with the challenge of dealing with bailout scenarios at very high altitudes.
+During Project High Dive, during which the Air Force dropped anthropomorphic measuring devices from extreme altitudes, it found out that the low air density caused the dummies to enter a violent spin that is unsurvivable for humans.
+This and the beginning of the Space Race prompted the Air Force to move ahead with Project Excelsior, testing the effects of space-like environments on humans.
+This project would result in the first stratospheric dive in history.

-The first stratospheric space dive was in 1959 when Colonel Joseph William Kittinger II (July 27, 1928 - December 9, 2022) in Tampa, Florida, United States a former command pilot, career military officer and retired Colonel in the United States Air Force dived from a high-altitude balloon.
-He participated in Project Excelsior, testing the effects on pilots of ejecting at high altitude and in 1960 set a record for the highest, longest-distance, and longest-duration skydive, from a height greater than 31 km.
+Colonel Joseph William Kittinger II (July 27, 1928 - December 9, 2022) in Tampa, Florida, United States a former command pilot, career military officer and retired Colonel in the United States Air Force, dived from a high-altitude balloon three times for this project from 1959.
+In 1960, he set a record for the highest, longest-distance, and longest-duration skydive, from a height greater than 31 km.

-On 1 November 1962, Yevgeni Andreyev and Pyotr Dolgov ascended from Volsk, near Saratov.
-Andreyev jumped from the capsule at 83523 ft and free fell 80380 ft before successfully deploying his parachute.
+On 1 November 1962, Yevgeni Andreyev and Pyotr Dolgov ascended from Volsk, near Saratov, undertaking a similar project for the Soviet Air Force.
+Under what was known as the VOLGA program, Andreyev jumped from the capsule at 83523 ft and free fell 80380 ft before successfully deploying his parachute.
 Dolgov remained in the capsule and ascended to 93970 ft.
 Dolgov was primarily testing an experimental pressure suit, and would have deployed a drogue chute like Kittinger's earlier jump.
-As he exited the gondola, he struck his helmet and cracked the visor, leading to depressurization and his death.
+As he exited the gondola, he struck his helmet which created a pin sized hole, leading to suit depressurization and his death.